Myths vs reality about Preachers Kids

-Now, you know as well as I do the perceptions about our children.
-The nickname alone can raise eyebrows and inspire a head shake or two.
+Now, you know as well as I do the dubious perceptions about our children.
+The nickname alone raises eyebrows and inspire a head shake or two.

 Fact: the role of parents in the lives of children is unquestionably significant.
 This is especially true during the formative years.